pho-veteran/stoom/stoom-app/reports.md

 @enduml
 ```

 ### 2.3.4.
-Use Case 3: Generate AI Summary
+Use Case 3: Take Personal Notes

-This activity diagram illustrates the AI summary generation workflow based on the "Generate AI Summary" use case specification.
+This activity diagram illustrates the personal notes workflow based on the "Take Personal Notes" use case specification.

 ```plantuml
 @startuml